Publisher: Africa In Canada Press, 25 Blue Oak Street, Kitchener, Ontario N2R 0K3, Canada

 With the backing of three academic heavyweights, this must-read book’s first chapters look at the scientific evidence of medicinal plants that inhibit HIV enzymes.

 The first of its kind in green medicine research, the book demonstrates how one can manage HIV and AIDS, skin diseases, sexually transmitted infections, oral diseases, TB and malaria using Mother Nature’s free gift of green plants.
+Private & affordable sexual health testing that has a focus on the natural remedies will be in demand in the future.

 The data for anti-HIV natural products are no longer anecdotal and circumspect.
 The experimental data in this book do point to one epic biomedical reality, that is, the power of natural products to combat HIV and AIDS is accessible.